-Generating virtual camera views using generative networks entry
+Generating virtual camera views using generative networks

 Funding sourceResearch Councils UK via the BBC